We’ve All Been the Newbie

 Maybe it’s my own military background that helped come up with this title, but even if you’ve never served, I’m willing to bet you’ve met The Bastardised Soldier in at least one of your workplaces.

 The Bastardised Soldier feels they’ve clawed their way up in this dirty old world – their experience has made them wise, and tough to boot.
 They’ve bled their own blood, tasted their own sweat and in a very secret, secluded spot, cried their own tears.
-The Bastardised Soldier made it despite all those bastards Out There, and in the process has become a bit of a bastard.
-But like too many Bastardised Soldiers, they wear their bastardry as a badge of honour.
+The Bastardised Soldier made it despite all those bastards who went before them, and in the process has become a bit of a…bastard.
+Bastardised Soldiers are so institutionalised they wear their bastardry as a badge of honour.

 And these bastards’ll be buggered if they’re going to let some soft little newbie avoid going through all the crap they had to go through.
 The Bastardised Soldier has a ‘Suffer in your jocks, newbie’ mentality.